schwarz-e/schwarz-e.github.io/suprise.md

 layout: default
 ---

-Otters hold hands while sleeping so they don't float away. <i class="fa-solid fa-otter">
+Otters hold hands while sleeping so they don't float away from each other. <i class="fa-solid fa-otter">